 Full story at http://www.bbc.co.uk/news/health-40481308.

 Training in the provision of cosmetic treatments such as Botox or Dermal Fillers is an excellent choice for those already qualified as a nurse.

 Treatments are continuing to increase in popularity and the role enables qualified nurses to enjoy getting to know patients as they carry out rewarding treatments.

 The role appeals to those with a creative flair and appreciation of facial aesthetics.
 It is also good for those with some entrepreneurial spirit, who are are interested in taking more direct control of their work and looking for self-employed career options.

 Training is the starting point and SkinViva Training Academy offerss courses in injectable treatments from foundation to advanced level with ongoing support.

 For nurses who are not able to prescribe, the post-training network is available to help nurses network and connect with prescribers.

 Botox and Fillers Courses, Manchester

-SkinViva Training offer a comprehensive range of botox and fillers training courses designed for medical professionals such as Doctors, Dentists, Paramedics, Midwives and Nurses who wish to learn and build on their skills in delivering these procedures.
+SkinViva Training Academy offers a comprehensive range of botox and fillers training courses designed for medical professionals such as suitably qualified and registered medical professionals who wish to learn and build on their skills in delivering these procedures.

 If you’re a medical professional, we welcome the opportunity to chat to you about your plans for training in aesthetics and explaining how we can help you develop in the industry.